chili-chips-ba/wireguard-fpga/README.md

 ## Take3
 **Development and integration of embedded management software (Control Plane)**

 This work package is about hardware/software codesign and integration.
 The firmware will run on a soft RISC V processor, inside the FPGA.
-The vanilla SOC is at this point starting to be customized to Wireguard needs.
-This work can to some extent overlap with, and go on in parallel to the hardware activities within Take2.
+Our vanilla SOC is at this point starting to be customized to Wireguard needs.
+This work can to some extent go on in parallel with hardware activities of Take2.

 - [ ]	SW design for the embedded on-chip processor
 - Code is to be written in the bare-metal C with, as necessary, few sections in Assembly